 Being convicted of a traffic offence can lead to a number of penalties, including disqualification from driving and heavy fines.

-If you have been convicted of three or more serious traffic offences within a five-year period, you are likely to be declared a habitual traffic offender.
+If you are guilty of of three or more major traffic offences within a five-year period, you will be declared a habitual traffic offender.

 What does it mean to be declared a habitual traffic offender?

-If you are declared a NSW habitual traffic offender, you will automatically get an additional 5 year period of disqualification on top of the disqualification imposed by the court.
+If you are declared a NSW habitual traffic offender, you will automatically get an additional 5 year period of disqualification on top of the period imposed by the court.

 So, for example, if you pleaded guilty to ‘driving whilst disqualified’ and the court imposed a 2 year disqualification period, that period would increase to 7 years if it is your third or more major traffic offence within 5 years.